Kuvelet/SQL_Purchasing_Optimization/README.md

 | Vendor B |   1.83         |
 | Vendor C |   1.84         |

-Below query will fetch all unique numbers from all Vendor FOB tables, `Vendor_A_FOB`, `Vendor_B_FOB`, `Vendor_C_FOB`, calculate LDP costs using the `LDP_Factors' table, compare and find the minimum LDP cost and show the vendor name with the minimum LDp cost
+The following query retrieves all unique part numbers from the Vendor_A_FOB, Vendor_B_FOB, and Vendor_C_FOB tables.
+It calculates the LDP costs by applying the corresponding factors from the LDP_Factors table.
+The query then compares the LDP costs across vendors, identifies the minimum LDP cost for each part number, and displays the vendor offering the lowest cost.
+To enhance efficiency and simplify future updates, I recommend creating a stored procedure for this process.
+This will allow for easy re-execution of the query as new data becomes available, ensuring consistency and reducing manual effort.

 ```sql
 SELECT